-This page contains limited information about the 2017 Ale Trail that took place earlier this year.
+This page contains limited information about the 2018 Ale Trail which was held in early 2018.
 For the most up to date information, visit the Reading Ale Trail Facebook Group.

 - Greyfriar, Reading